 Glossary

-Core terminology in cryptography, verifiable AI, agent protocols, and AI regulation as Lemma Oracle uses them.
+Core terminology in cryptography, verifiable AI, agent protocols, and AI regulation as Lemma uses them.
 Only definitions that map back to the product.

 Cryptography Layer